-If you intend to apply for a graduate assistantship position for the fall, please be aware that we offer the opportunity to interview for the counseling program in late February.
-Although an interview at this time is not a requirement, it may allow for an admission decision before the March 1st GA deadline.
-We do notify the departments on March 1st as to whether a student has been accepted.
-If you would like to be invited to interview, please complete your program application by February 15th.
+If you intend to apply for a graduate assistantship position for the fall, please be aware that we offer the opportunity to interview for the counseling program in early February.
+If you would like to be invited to interview, please complete your program application by the first week of February.

 - A limited number of graduate assistantships are available.
 Graduate assistantships are given a tuition waiver for up to 18 credit hours per year plus a stipend.
 Students are expected to spend 10-20 hours per week working for the department.